PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 17:49:10
+Last updated: 2024-04-09 17:49:46
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: People make fun of the guy who stays at home every night doing nothing, but the truth is that guy is a genius. - Ted Mosby